reeta-042/exam-ai/README.md

 ## Limitations and Known Issues

-*   **Document Quality Dependency:** While `unstructured` is powerful, the application's performance is still highly dependent on the quality of the source PDF.
+*   **Document Quality Dependency:** While `PyMuPDF` is powerful, the application's performance is still highly dependent on the quality of the source PDF.
 Extremely degraded, scanned, or poorly formatted documents may still yield suboptimal results.
-*   **Computational Cost:** The initial processing of a document, especially with `unstructured[local-inference]`, can be computationally intensive and may take time, particularly for large documents.
+*   **Computational Cost:** The initial processing of a document, especially with `PyMuPDF`, can be computationally intensive and may take time, particularly for large documents.
 *   **Hallucination Risk:** Like all LLM-based systems, there is a small but inherent risk of the AI generating plausible but incorrect information (hallucinating), especially if the context it receives is ambiguous.
 The "Retrieved Context" tab is provided to help users verify the source of the information.